 - Involvement with skills development in the Corporate sector.

-Other areas of expertise could include working with challenging people, stress management, assertiveness and time management.
+Other areas of expertise could include working with challenging people, stress management, assertiveness, and time management.

-Giving people the benefit of a listening ear, bouncing ideas around, being a cheerleader – someone who helps people manage any negative emotions so it does not affect their confidence.
+Giving people the benefit of a listening ear, bouncing ideas around, and being a cheerleader – someone who helps people manage any negative emotions so it does not affect their confidence.